 None Prompt

 The behavior depends on each OpenID provider (OP).
-Some OP like Google OpenId Connect, will return an error when the user is not authenticated or has not already granted the scopes for this application.
+Most of the OP (example: Google OpenID Connect), will return an error when the user is not authenticated or has not already granted the scopes for this application.

 GET /authorize?client_id=abcd1234&redirect_uri=https://mydomain.com/callback&scope=openid%20profile&response_type=id_token&prompt=none HTTP/1.1